lower-speck/lower-speck.github.io/index.md

 To fully address a specification, all bottom-level ID's MUST be referenced.
 A reference to a bottom-level ID is sufficient to consider the top-level as partially addressed.

-In projects that use testing suites, references SHOULD be included with the tests and SHOULD NOT be included in operational code.
+In projects that use automated testing suites, references SHOULD be included with the tests and SHOULD NOT be included in operational code.
 Tests and requirements are closely-related concepts.

 Example with a PHPUnit test: